 We asked our haircare experts for advice on how to get rid of frizzy hair.

 Frizzy hair is often dry hair, so moisturizing is key to preventing frizz.
-After applying moisturizing products, style your hair with a curl defining gel to highlight your curls.
-If your hair is naturally frizzy, certain hairstyles can help keep your hair under control and protect it from frizz.
+If your hair is naturally frizzy, certain hairstyles can also help keep your hair under control and protect it from frizz.